 Marketing automation platforms like HubSpot that are targeted to SMBs have their own full-featured CRMs.
 The presumption is that SMBs might not have the luxury of a separate, stand-alone CRM.

-CRMs let you manage your sales funnel by tracking the status deals, as well as track your interaction with individual contacts.
+CRMs let you manage your sales funnel by tracking the status deals, as well as tracking your interaction with individual contacts.
 You can log your communication activity with contacts.
-You can also well as view their engagement across the website, social channels, email and more.
+You can also well as view their engagement across the website, social channels, email, and more.